 Few have attended ‘khuli baithaks’ or Gram Sabha (public/village) meetings — women are not invited, or not allowed to go for meetings even when invited, let alone raise issues and express their opinions.

 They don’t vote as per their choice — they are told whom to vote for by their husbands or older male family members.

 Numerous issues, like the lack of information, resources, family support, caste, class, gender, and social norms act as entry barriers for women’s participation in politics.
 Even those elected as representatives through reservations rarely exercise power themselves, reducing them to mere tokens, as their husbands (called Pradhan-pati in UP) or older male members of the family or village govern on their behalf.

-As two researchers studying our programme observed- “The Indian constitution mandates that one-third of all village council head positions be reserved for women.
+As two researchers conducting an RCT study on our program observed- “The Indian constitution mandates that one-third of all village council head positions be reserved for women.
 However, the implementation of this quota has resulted in very slow increases in the political participation of women.
 In the 2010 local government elections i.e. in the fourth round of elections after this quota was introduced, only 14% of unreserved council head positions were filled by women” (analysis of data from 41 districts of UP where we work).

 It is crucial that women actively participate in local governance and politics — their voices and needs need to be heard too!

 Several studies also show that women leaders are more likely to invest in services valued by women (better sanitation, drinking water, health services, education, skill training).
 They are also likely to inspire other women to participate more actively in governance and politics when they’re at the helm.